bimus-github/search-in-js/README.md

-# Array Data Filter Hook
+# Array Data Filter Function

 This is a custom function designed to filter data in an array based on a search query.
 It provides flexibility in specifying the keys to search for within the data,